SawFowl/RegionGuard/README.md

 regionguard.staff.setregiontype - Change the type of region and select the type of regions to be created. regionguard.staff.flag - Changing flags in any region. regionguard.staff.list - Getting a list of regions of any player.
-The ability to teleport is available by default. regionguard.staff.adminclaim - Creation of subdivisions in admin regions.
+The ability to teleport is available by default. regionguard.staff.setlimit.blocks - Change the blocks limit of the player. regionguard.staff.setlimit.claims - Change the claims limit of the player. regionguard.staff.setlimit.subdivisions - Change the subdivisions limit of the player. regionguard.staff.adminclaim - Creation of subdivisions in admin regions.
 ```
 #### Metaperms: